elasticRTC/elasticrtc-tools/README.md

 In order to select storage location following flag can be used:
 ```
 --log-storage [cloudwatch|s3|elasticsearch]
-    [Optional] Storage location of cluster logs. it can be any of AWS
+    [Optional] Storage location of cluster logs.
+It can be any of AWS
     Cloudwatch Logs, AWS S3 services or an external Elasticsearch
     service.
-If Elasticsearch is selected but no transport is provided,
+Default value is cloudwatch.
+If Elasticsearch is selected
-    the system goes to default value: cloudwatch.
+    but no transport is provided, the system switches to default.
 ```
 You'll need to provide configuration details in order send logs to Elasticsearch.
 Following flags  allows you to configure connection details.
 Notice that Elasticsearch default port is `9200`.

 ```